MarcoParola/statistics/README.md

 Moreover you can download dataset tabella.csv and try to replicate the analysis, writing r-instructions you can find on script.r file.

 2) In the second project I select a dataset regarding some post on Facebook and I compute some clustering algorithm, to find some similar groups.

+3) In the last project I select a dataset related to some Uber rides on 2014.
+After some preprocessing using TestScanner.java code, I analyze data as timeseries, trying to predict the number of future. rides